cernops/puppet-slurm/README.md

   String[1,default] $munge_run_loc = '/run/munge',
 ) inherits slurm::config
 ```
-This is the setup class, common to all types of nodes, which sets up all the folders and keys needed by SLURM to work correctly.
+The setup class, common to all types of nodes, is responsible to set up all the folders and keys needed by SLURM to work correctly.
 For more details about each parameter, please refer to the header of [setup.pp](manifest/setup.pp).

 ## slurm::config